splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 #.
 Go to :guilabel:`Alerts & Detectors`, then :guilabel:`Detectors`.
 #.
 For each affected detector, select the detector, then select :guilabel:`Signals`.
 #.
-Change the filter to reference both the old and the new tag names.
+Change the filter to reference the new tag names.
+Or, if you need to use data from the old tags in your detectors, change the reference in the SignalFlow to both the old and the new tags.

 Example SignalFlow that uses both old and new tags: